Fabiano (footballer, born 1985)

-Fabiano de Lima Campos Maria (born 24 November 1985), simply known as Fabiano, is a Brazilian football player who plays as striker.
+Fabiano de Lima Campos Maria (born 24 November 1985), simply known as Fabiano, is a Brazilian former football player who played as striker.

 Career

 Fabiano signed a one-year deal for SK Rapid Wien on free transfer in summer 2007, he came from Ponte Preta.
 In April 2008, he was awarded another year on his contract.
 In September 2010 Fabiano agreed one-year deal with Aris.
 In March 2011 he signed a one-year deal for FC Metalurh Zaporizhya as free agent.

 In 2018 he featured for Birkirkara F.C.